ironexdev/ent-stack-devops/docs/infrastructure-documentation.md

 ### Integration with Applications

 **IAM Policies**

-For seamless integration, create an AWS IAM user with the following policy to enable the application to access S3 resources:
+To enable the application to access S3 resources - create an AWS IAM user with the following policy:

 ```json
 {